-- Status: An employee is motivated by better status and designation.
+- 1. Status: An employee is motivated by better status and designation.
 Organizations should offer job titles that convey the importance of the position. - 2.
-Appreciation and recognition: Employees must be appreciated and reasonably compensated for all their achievements and contributions. - Work-life balance: Employees should be in a position to balance the two important segments of their life-work and life.
+Appreciation and recognition: Employees must be appreciated and reasonably compensated for all their achievements and contributions. - 3.
+Work-life balance: Employees should be in a position to balance the two important segments of their life-work and life.
 This balance makes them ensure the quality of work and life.
-A balanced employee is a motivated employee. - Delegation: Delegation of authority promotes dedication and commitment among employees.
-Employees are satisfied that their employer has faith in them and this motivates them to perform better. - Working conditions: Healthy working conditions such as proper ventilation, proper lighting and proper sanitation improve the work performance of employees.
+A balanced employee is a motivated employee. - 4.
+Delegation: Delegation of authority promotes dedication and commitment among employees.
+Employees are satisfied that their employer has faith in them and this motivates them to perform better. - 5.
+Working conditions: Healthy working conditions such as proper ventilation, proper lighting and proper sanitation improve the work performance of employees.

-- Job enrichment: This provides employees more challenging tasks and responsebilities.
-The job of the employee becomes more meaningful and satisfying. - Job security: This promotes employee involvement and better performance.
+- 6. Job enrichment: This provides employees more challenging tasks and responsebilities.
+The job of the employee becomes more meaningful and satisfying. - 7 Job security: This promotes employee involvement and better performance.
 An employee should not be kept on a temporary basis for a long period.

-Check Your Progress Fil l in the blanks: 1. bridges the gap between the ability to work and the willingness to perform wholeheartedly and thereby increases the overall efficiency and output.
+Fil l in the blanks: Ι. bridges the gap between the ability to work and the willingness to perform wholeheartedly and thereby increases the overall efficiency and output.
 2. The climate in the organisation must be to human performance.
 3. need is a social need, for companionship and support, for developing meaningful relationships with people.
-4. equity of the situation that stimulates behaviour and satisfaction.
+4. theory generally argues that it is the perceived equity of the situation that stimulates behaviour and satisfaction.